Texans hire Culley as coach amid drama surrounding Watson

-HOUSTON (AP) — David Culley has been hired as the coach of the Houston Texans.
+HOUSTON (AP) — David Culley became the coach of the Houston Texans believing Deshaun Watson would be his quarterback.

-The longtime assistant gets his first head coaching job for a team in turmoil with a source telling The Associated Press this week that star quarterback Deshaun Watson has requested a trade.
+Whether that will be the case when next season begins is becoming increasingly unclear with The Associated Press told this week that Watson has requested a trade.

-“It was imperative to find a head coach that our entire organization could rally behind and David is unquestionably that leader,” Texans general manager Nick Caserio said in a statement.
+Culley was introduced as Houston’s coach on Friday in a news conference that was dominated by questions about the future of the franchise quarterback.

-“David’s infectious energy, passion for the game and ability to command a room was clear from the start.
-As he shared his vision for how a head coach should lead a football team, it further solidified our belief in him.
-His mentality of being selfless and willing to accept any challenge while investing in each person within our program resonated with all of us.””
+“The reason I’m in this position today is because I knew he’s going to be a Houston Texan,” Culley said.
+“And so the outside stuff that was being said was irrelevant to me.”

 The Texans interviewed Kansas City offensive coordinator Eric Bieniemy, Indianapolis defensive coordinator Matt Eberflus, Buffalo assistant head coach/defensive coordinator Leslie Frazier, former Detroit coach Jim Caldwell, former Cincinnati coach Marvin Lewis and Carolina offensive coordinator Joe Brady before landing on Culley — the only African American among the seven head coaches hired this offseason.
 The only other minority candidate who was hired as a head coach this offseason was the New York Jets’ Robert Saleh, the league’s first Muslim head coach.
 He is of Lebanese descent.